frolicking-ampersand/CodeOut/README.md

 ### Installing Dependencies

-1) Clone this repo to your desktop and run npm install at the root directory to install server dependencies.
+1) Clone this repo to your local machine and run npm install in the root directory to install all dependencies.

 2) Once the dependencies are installed, run node server/server.js